joaolucasdesouzasilva/IFSPproject/README.md

 ## 3 - Methodology

-For the methodology, data was initially collected from two databases, one for Teresina-Piauí, and another for Curitiba-Paraná, with data collection every 5 minutes to be used in simulations and models.
-These databases were later uploaded to the Amazon environment and processed within it.
+For the methodology, data was initially collected from one database, for Teresina-Piauí, with data collection every 5 minutes to be used in simulations and models.
+This database was later uploaded to the Amazon environment and processed within it.
 The processing mainly involved converting this data to an hourly time scale and obtaining the daily average, to be applied in a subsequent phase.

 The next step involved simulating the inverter with switches in the PSIM software to estimate the temperature.
 PSIM software is one of the most robust power electronics software for this purpose, with real data on losses from the switches and other components.
 This simulation made it possible to observe the temperature behavior at the junction of the switches.
 In this simulation, an inverter topology with six switches, a three-phase half-bridge converter, was used.
 Refer to Figure 3.